Deadly tornadoes tear through Texas as severe weather outbreak eyes South

 Another recent springtime outbreak impacted East Texas on April 22, 2020.
 A powerful supercell that day tracked several hundred miles and produced a large EF3, killing two people.
 The parent thunderstorm dropped tornadoes in three states during its journey, which prompted the issuance of 16 tornado warnings.

-Two particularly noteworthy EF4 tornadoes have struck East Texas in recent years, though both were further north than many of Monday’s twisters.
+Two particularly noteworthy EF4 tornadoes have struck East Texas in recent years, though both were farther north than many of Monday’s twisters.
 One, on Dec.
 27, 2015, ripped through the suburbs of Dallas, killing 10.
 The other tracked just west of Athens on April 29, 2017.
 Intense tornadoes become more common in the populous corridors of Texas as spring builds in.

 Jason Samenow contributed to this report.